spillinova/github-slideshow/_posts/0000-01-02-spillinova.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to GitHub Neil slide!"
 ---
-This is some new textycle
+This is some new text
 Use the git left arrow to go back!